Are you spending 3 days in Paris?

 The Eiffel Tower opened in 1889, and today it receives over 7 million visitors every day.
 To this day the Eiffel Tower is still the tallest structure in Paris and it’s also the most visited paid-entry monument in the world.

 The restaurants in the tower would make for a romantic spot for your evening meal, and a wonderful way to end your first day exploring Paris!
 If you do choose to do this, we’d definitely recommend booking in advance so as not to be disappointed.
+If you can’t get a reservation, keep in mind that there are other amazing restaurants to visit on your 3 days in Paris.

-You can stay at the Eiffel Tower an indefinite amount of time until closing hour.
+You can stay at the Eiffel Tower for an indefinite amount of time until closing hour.
 Take your time and enjoy the view because re-entry isn’t allowed.

 Day 2: Learn about the history

 You can start your next day by visiting Le Marais.
 The historic district spreads across parts of the 3rd and 4th arrondissements in Paris and is popular for its architecture, antique stores, and art galleries.
-It reminded of the West Village in Manhattan, New York.
+It reminded me of the West Village in Manhattan, New York.
 It is better to start from Place des Vosges and take a stroll in this historic quarter.
 You can even visit the mansions and private museums like The Musée Picasso (The Picasso Museum) dedicated to the work of the Spanish artist Pablo Picasso.
 This is a great neighborhood to get coffee!

 Head to the Arc de Triomphe for breathtaking views of Paris.
-The world-famous structure which was commissioned in 1806 and its construction finished in 1836.
+The world-famous structure was commissioned in 1806 and its construction finished in 1836.
 The primary purpose of the monument was to celebrate the victory of Napoleon.
 Just standing there, the guests can view the Place de la Concorde and Louvre as well as many other popular sights.
 The arch is easily accessible by using the Metro (subway).
 You just take the exit at Etoile station at Charles de Gaulle.
 Or if you’d like, you can also walk down the Champs- Elysées and for sure you can’t miss it.

-After that I strolled down to the Avenue des Champs–Élysées, one of the most famous shopping streets in the world.
+After that, I strolled down to the Avenue des Champs–Élysées, one of the most famous shopping streets in the world.
 With over 300 000 daily visitors, it’s great for its majestic monuments, enjoy a shopping spree, or get caught up in the excitement of the major festive events that are organized here.

 If you’re keen to visit an exhibition, there is a Paris must-see only a short distance from the Champs-Élysées roundabout: the imposing Grand Palais.
 Built for the Universal Exhibition in 1900, this monument hosts the supersize exhibitions held in the French capital.
 And, just across the street, you can admire the superb collection of artworks at the Petit Palais.